tomwhartung/always_learning_codelabs/03-google_analytics-for_beginners/part_4.md

 - Available AdWords dimensions:
   - Query match type: how an AdWords keyword is matched to a user search query
   - Ad Group: ad group associated with the keyword or creative
-  - Destination URL; AdWords destination URL
+  - Destination URL: AdWords destination URL
   - Ad Format: whether is a text ad, display ad, or video
   - Ad Distribution Network: network used to deliver your ad
   - Placement Domain: domain where your ad was displayed